-Students pursuing an adjustment of status (changing to an immigrant status) are strongly advised to work with a trusted immigration attorney.
-LCC does not provide assistance with adjustment of status procedures.
-Successful adjustments to status should be reported to Global Student Services.
+Learn more about changing your non-immigrant status to F-1 in the document below.
+You can contact an LCC DSO with questions about applying for a change of status to F-1 at firstname.lastname@example.org.
+Students pursuing a change of status are strongly advised to work with an immigration attorney.
+LCC does not provide assistance with change of status procedures.
+Successful changes of status should be reported to Global Student Services.

 Students are advised to keep all immigration documents in a safe place.
 LCC is required by the Department of Homeland Security (DHS) to maintain updated records in your secure student file.
 Please inform LCC when you have any renewed or updated immigration documents by emailing email@example.com.

 Students should maintain a valid passport at least six months into the future.
 Report the loss or theft of a passport to the police and get a police report.
 Contact your country's U.S. Consulate or Embassy to renew or replace a passport.
 Report updates or renewals of your passport to LCC.

 A Form I-20 is issued by the U.S. school you attend.
 A Form I-20 is required to apply for an F-1 visa and to enter and re-enter the U.S. in valid F-1 status.
 All Form I-20s should be retained in students' records as they are official documents.
 Do not throw away past Form I-20s.
 To make any changes to a students’ SEVIS record or program of study, students must request a new Form I-20 before the program expiration.